• Europes biggest bike selection

 Leasing gives you flexibility without the big commitment.

-We are often asked what the difference between bike leasing and a rental is when it comes to bikes.
+We are often asked what the difference between bike leasing and rental is when it comes to bikes.
 Well, a lease is generally very short term, but a rental is more considered long term.
 You cannot generally lease a bike for a weekend, but you can rent one.
-Long term bike rental is more of what leasing is.
+Long-term bike rental is more of what leasing is.

-Bike leasing also comes with an offer at the end of the contract to buy it for a cheaper cost.
+Bike leasing also comes with an offer at the end of the contract to buy the bike for a cheaper cost.
 It is important to remember that over the 36 months or so you might have owned it, you would have paid a lot of its value already.
-Long term bike rental is not a bad way to experience a bike.
+Long-term bike rental is not a bad way to experience a bike.

 Buying or leasing a bike: Which is for you?

-When it comes to choosing between buying and leasing a bike,, there is a lot to consider.
-In this next section, we want to keep it simple and tell you the main differences between the two so you can understand what is going to be best for you.
+There is a lot to consider when choosing between buying and leasing a bike.
+In this next section, we want to keep it simple and explain the main differences between the two so you can understand what is best for you.

 Cost

 When buying a bike, you spend your money upfront.
 When leasing a bike, you spend it over time.
-It might seem like it is a lot cheaper to lease, but you do not own the bike, and you still have to buy it at a cheaper cost at the very end of the contract.
+It might seem much cheaper to lease, but you do not own the bike and still have to buy it at a cheaper cost at the end of the contract.

-Buying a bike outright is not cheap, but you also have the option of buying pre-owned, which is a big saving in itself.
+Buying a bike outright is not cheap, but you can also buy pre-owned, which is a big saving in itself.
 Websites such as buycycle can accommodate this and even offer finance options, which could help.

 Ownership

 There’s a big misunderstanding about leasing when it comes to ownership.
-Most people think that when leasing, you are the legal owner of that bike when you are actually not.
-Unless you have finished the lease and officially bought the bike, you are not.
+Most people think that when leasing, you are the legal owner of that bike when you are not.
+You are not unless you have finished the lease and officially bought the bike.
 The only way to be an owner is to buy straight out.

 Modifying and preservation

-When buying a bike, you can modify it as much as you want.
-You can change parts, add performance upgrades, and really make it your own.
+You can modify a bike as much as you want when buying it.
+You can change parts, add performance upgrades, and make it your own.
 However, lease bikes are typically requested to be in the same condition as when they were new.

-When bike leasing, you also have to be a little careful about keeping it in tip-top condition.
-If you return it and it has been used for lots of bikepacking and tough riding, you might need to pay a charge.
+When leasing a bike, you also have to be careful about keeping it in tip-top condition.
+If you return it and it has been used for lots of bikepacking and tough riding, you might need to pay a charge. - Alice Huot @ buycycle.

 Buying or leasing a bike?